Barwon Heads Airport

 Barwon Heads Airport (ICAO: YBRS) is a small airfield specifically for light aircraft on the Bellarine Peninsula near the township of Barwon Heads, Victoria, Australia.
 It is primarily used for scenic flights, private aircraft and flight training.

 The airport has remained small and undeveloped until recently, where development is soon to commence.
 In early 2008, a local council permit was given to construct another five hangars and associated car parking.

 The airport has a flight training school with two classrooms, fuel facilities and a seafood outlet.
-A shower and toilets are located in the terminal building, there is a kitchen, snack and drink machines and a lounge area.
+A shower and toilets are located in the terminal building, where there is also a kitchen, snack and drink machines and a lounge area.